LBNL-ETA/ROAMS/docs/implementation.md

 ### make_samples

-The goal of this method is to establish samples of the simulated production emissions, aerially measured production emissions, and aerially measured midstream emissions.
+The goal of this method is to establish samples of the simulated production emissions, and aerially measured emissions (at least for specified production and midstream infrastructure in the `asset_groups` argument, but also whatever other asset groups are specified there).
 By the end of this method, the following attributes should be defined:

 * `simulated_sample`: A `np.ndarray`  whose shape is [number of wells to simulate] x [number of monte-carlo iterations].
 Should be filled with (column-wise) sorted ascending values of simulated emissions values in `COMMON_EMISSIONS_UNITS`, which may or may not have been re-sampled with stratification.
-* `prod_tot_aerial_sample`: A `np.ndarray` whose shape is [number of wells to simulate] x [number of monte-carlo iterations].
-Should be filled with mostly 0s, in all likelihood, with (column-wise) sorted ascending aerially measured, sampled, and adjusted emissions values in `COMMON_EMISSIONS_UNITS`.
-* `prod_partial_detection_emissions`: A `np.ndarray` whose shape is [number of wells to simulate] x [number of monte-carlo iterations].
-Each value in this table is the partial detection correction for corresponding values in `prod_tot_aerial_sample` (e.g. the value in the 10th row and 9th column is the partial detection correction for the emissions value at the 10th row and 9th column of `prod_tot_aerial_sample`).
-* `midstream_tot_aerial_sample`: A `np.ndarray` whose shape is [number of measured midstream sources] x [number of monte-carlo iterations].
-Should represent a sample of adjusted and perhaps noised emissions from midstream infrastructure, without any padding zeros to represent infrastructure surveyed but not emitting.
-* `midstream_partial_detection_emissions`: A `np.ndarray` whose shape is [number of measured midstream sources] x [number of monte-carlo iterations].
-Each value in this table is the partial detection correction for corresponding values in `midstream_tot_aerial_sample` (e.g. the value in the 10th row and 9th column is the partial detection correction for the emissions value at the 10th row and 9th column of `midstream_tot_aerial_sample`).
+* `aerial_samples`: A dictionary of of {string : tuple} pairs.
+Each string key is a `lower()`-ed asset group name provided in the input file (`"asset_groups"`, see README), of which there should always be `"production"` and `"midstream"`, but you may specify more.
+The tuple values are a pair of (sampled adjusted and noised emissions , partial detection correction).
+Each of those values is an array of size [number of emitting sources] x [number of monte carlo iterations].
+The partial detection corrections correspond elementwise to emissions in the same tuple pair.
+These samples represent the results of the aerial sampling and adjustment procedure for each asset group specified in your input file.

 ### combined_prod_samples